 Asylum seekers and those stranded in Greece have problems accessing health services, and COVID-19 is making the situation worse.
 A recent law saw the distribution of a Temporary Healthcare and Social Insurance Number for Alien Citizens (PAAYPA, Law 4636, O.G.
 55.2/01.11.2019) which has contributed to these difficulties in accessing health care services.

-Strong COVID-19 prevention measures are currently in effect in Greece, but many migrants and refugees are living in precarious situations and cannot benefit from them.
+Strong COVID-19 prevention measures are currently in effect in Greece.
+However many migrants and refugees are living in precarious situations and cannot benefit from them.
 Overcrowded conditions in camps make social distancing hard.
 There are difficulties in accessing clean running water and few toilets, particularly in the Kara Tepe camp on the island of Lesvos.
-The impact on mental health is also felt by migrants and refugees.
-Prolonged travel bans cause long periods of isolation in overcrowded camps, and asylum procedures and interviews are disrupted for long periods as long as the country is in lockdown.
+Migrants and refugees also feel the impact on mental health.
+Prolonged travel bans cause long periods of isolation in overcrowded camps.
+Asylum procedures and interviews are disrupted for long periods as long as the country is in lockdown.

 Unofficial accounts describe migrants and refugees being turned back from regular medical appointments as they do not have negative Covid-19 tests.
 However, testing is not free for them or Greek citizens unless serious symptoms exist.